oci-landing-zones/terraform-oci-core-landingzone/templates/externally-managed-vcns/README.md

-# Core Landing Zone with Hub & Spoke Topology, Including Additional Networks Template
+# Core Landing Zone with Hub & Spoke Topology, Including Externally Managed Networks Template

-This template shows how to deploy a CIS compliant landing zone using [OCI Core Landing Zone](../../) configured with Hub & Spoke networking topology with the addition of externally-managed VCNs that are allowed access to existing on-premises connectivity and public access through the Hub VCN.
-The OCIDs of externally-managed VCNs are required for attaching the additional VCNs to the Core Landing Zone DRG.
-It deploys an IPSec VPN connection for on-premises connection using Libreswan CPE (customer-premises equipment) and Three Tier VCN which are peered through the DRG.
+This template shows how to deploy a CIS compliant landing zone using [OCI Core Landing Zone](../../) configured with Hub & Spoke networking topology with the addition of externally managed VCNs that are allowed access to existing on-premises connectivity and public access through the Hub VCN.
+The OCIDs of externally managed VCNs are required for attaching the additional VCNs to the Landing Zone DRG.
+It deploys an IPSec VPN connection for on-premises connection using Libreswan CPE (Customer-Premises Equipment) and Three Tier VCN which are peered through the DRG.

 Please see other [templates](../../templates/) available for CIS compliant landing zones with custom configurations.